-- Support the new music subject leader and conduct regular CPD for teachers in this subject area.
+- Support the subject leader and conduct regular CPD for teachers in this subject area, specifically our two ECT's.
 CPD will focus on areas identified through learning walks, staff feedback and pupil voice, and may focus on a range of areas such as teaching strategies, assessment technique and use of technology in music.
+These will be detailed through the music action plan, which will be updated on a regular basis.
 Enhancing teachers' skills and confidence in delivering music education will lead to more effective teaching and better pupil outcomes.
 We aim to also develop our teachers as musicians, as highlighted by the OFSTED research review. - Introduce further peripatetic music lessons and communicate this more frequently to our pupils and their parents/carers. - Expose pupils to a range of instruments to broaden their opportunities.
 This may be by creating stronger links with local high schools in order to listen to their orchestra play live, or contacting local theatres to request a sit-in at a sitz-probe or conduct a Q and A with the orchestra.